 NOTE: Be careful not to allow the door to slam open or shut because that will eventually cause damage to the door, which may make it dangerous to use.

-Process 6- Engaging the Motor to the Door (For manual doors, skip to process 7)
+Process 6- Engaging the Motor to the Door

 1. Connect the trolleys